Important: Visit VC Emergency for the Latest Fire Updates and Emergency Information.

 Eliminate Rodents

 • Bait snap traps with peanut butter and trap for 1 week, or until no more rodents are caught.
-The traps should be placed where pets, other animals or children can not access them.
+The traps should be placed where pets, other animals, or children can not access them.

 • Always spray disinfectant on dead rodents, traps, nests, droppings, spilled foods, or areas where rodents have been.
 Because rodents carry fleas, it may also be necessary to treat areas with flea killer.